Bonito-Foundation/.github/profile/README.md

 Bonito Foundation is a non-profit organization, empowering people and organizations who use football to do good.

+We were registered in November 2024, and in 2025, we'll take our first steps on the pitch.

 Swedish non-profit organization number:
 802482-6136